chihlinwei/ArgentinaSSP126/tutorials/tute1.md

 # Climate changes between future and historical projections

-We then plot the climate changes as the the difference between 1950 and 2000 and 2041 to 2060.
+We then map the climate changes as the the difference between 1950 and 2000 and 2041 to 2060.
 Here, we should modify the color key to visualize the difference better.